 5 OJ L 317, 9.12.2019, p.
 1-16.

-implementation of the UN Guiding Principles on Business and Human Rights because of their contribution to Union objectives in relation to specific human rights issues, such as child labour and forced prison labour, as well as core labour standards, including gender equality, non-discrimination, freedom of association and the right to collective bargaining.
+implementation of internationally recognised standards on responsible business conduct and due diligence, and in particular the UN Guiding Principles on Business and Human Rights and the OECD Guidelines on Multinational Enterprises because of their contribution to Union objectives in relation to specific human rights issues, as well as ILO core labour standards, including freedom from child labour and forced labour, non-discrimination, freedom of association and the right to collective bargaining.